json-schema-org/referencing/draft-handrews-jri.md

 JRI offers two identification keywords:  one for primary resources, and one for secondary resources.

-#### `$id`
+#### `"$id"`

-The value of the `$id` property MUST be a string, and MUST be a valid IRI-reference as defined by {{!RFC3987, Section 2.2}}, and MUST NOT contain a fragment.
+The value of the `"$id"` property MUST be a string, and MUST be a valid IRI-reference as defined by {{!RFC3987, Section 2.2}}, and MUST NOT contain a fragment.

-The object containing the `$id` property MUST be considered to be a primary resource and to be identified by the IRI produced by resolving the IRI-reference against the current base IRI.
+The object containing the `"$id"` property MUST be considered to be a primary resource and to be identified by the IRI produced by resolving the IRI-reference against the current base IRI.
 This IRI MUST be considered the base IRI for the newly identified primary resource, in accordance with {{!RFC3986, Section 5.1.1}}.

-If the object containing the `$id` property is not the root object of the document, the encapsulating resource MUST be considered to be an "encapsulating entity" per {{!RFC3986, Section 5.1.2}}.
+If the object containing the `"$id"` property is not the root object of the document, the encapsulating resource MUST be considered to be an "encapsulating entity" per {{!RFC3986, Section 5.1.2}}.

-#### `$anchor`
+#### `"$anchor"`

-The value of the `$anchor` property MUST be a string, and MUST be a valid IRI fragment according to the `ifragment` ABNF production in {{!RFC3987, Section 2.2}}.
+The value of the `"$anchor"` property MUST be a string, and MUST be a valid IRI fragment according to the `ifragment` ABNF production in {{!RFC3987, Section 2.2}}.

 ### Location